South West Doctoral Training Partnership

 In order to receive ESRC studentship funding you must have qualifications/experience equal to the standard of a good honours degree at first or upper second class level from a UK academic research organisation.
 Degree qualifications gained from outside the UK, or a combination of qualifications and/or experience that is equivalent to a relevant UK degree, might be accepted in some cases.

 The full award does not cover the difference between the UK rate and the international fees set by universities, so UWE Bristol will cover the difference in these fees for successful candidates.
+If you are unsure of your fee status, please go to determine your tuition fee status webpage.

 Please ensure that you read the SWDTP eligibility criteria carefully before submitting your application.